mgwidmann/scrivener_html/README.md

   end
 ```

-For use with Phoenix.HTML, configure the `:routes_helper` module like the following:
+For use with Phoenix.HTML, configure the `:routes_helper` module in `config/config.exs`
+like the following:

 ```elixir
 config :scrivener_html,
   routes_helper: MyApp.Router.Helpers
 ```

-Import to you view.
+Import to your view.

 ```elixir
 defmodule MyApp.UserView do